AWL Gallery Announcing Participation in Abu Dhabi Art Fair

-AWL Gallery has the pleasure of announcing the representation of two Emirati artists, Sara Alahbabi and Aisha Alhammadi, ahead of its participation in Abu Dhabi Art Fair in November 2025.
-With Alahbabi and Alhammadi joining its roster, the gallery is confirming its commitment to the Emirati art scene and to providing a stage for Emirati artists in the global art world.
-Headquartered in Girona, Spain, AWL is a contemporary art gallery that is expanding its presence to Abu Dhabi and Los Angeles under the direction of Pepe Baena Diví.
-Amongst its artists are Enric Ansesa, Annalee Davis and Agnes Questionmark.
+AWL Gallery has the pleasure of announcing its inaugural participation in the Abu Dhabi Art Fair with the exhibition ‘Excavations of the Moment’ featuring Emirati artist Sara Alahbabi, Sharjah-based Syrian artist Talin Hazbar, and Catalan artist Enric Ansesa.
+The exhibition treats excavation as a way of recognizing memory not just as something we recall, but as something that shapes the spaces we live in.
+Through its participation in the Abu Dhabi Art Fair in collaboration with Abu Dhabi based Cultural Strategist Lateefa Bin Hamoodah, the gallery is confirming its commitment to the Emirati art scene and to providing a stage for Emirati artists in the global art world.
+AWL, co-founded by Pepe Baena Diví and headquartered in Girona, Spain, is expanding its presence to Abu Dhabi and Los Angeles.
+Amongst its artists are Enric Ansesa, Annalee Davis and Agnes Questionmark with Emirati artists Sara Alahbabi and Aisha Alhammadi recently joining its roster.

 Press images.